lbechberger/MLinPractice/Documentation.md

 ### Retweets and Likes
 Retweets and likes follow the same rationale as replies.
 These are the most obvious features to consider when measuring virality and we just implented them for the purpose of testing.
-We did not use them for training our model.
+We did not use them for training our model (since that easily results in an accuracy $>99\%$ and does not tell us anything about _why_ the tweet went viral).
 The procedure is the same as above: access the respective column, convert it to a `numpy.array` and reshape it.

 <!-- Classifier section -->